Banging Toolbox

 • The painted handle can get slippery in cold or wet climates.

-Whether you work in construction full-time or if you are doing only out of the blue repairs around the house, you will need to have of course a hammer, preferably the best framing hammer for you to make your jobs easier, and produces accurate stress-free blows to hat needs to get nailed hard.
+Whether you work in construction full-time or if you are doing only out of the blue repairs around the house, you will need to have of course a hammer.

-that humans have been using hammers for roughly 3 million years so it is very likely that the first-ever hammer was made from wood and stones or bones.
+History tells us that humans have been using hammers for roughly 3 million years [1] so it is very likely that the first-ever hammer was made from wood and stones or bones.

-or even a Tennis Elbow which is why your hammer needs to be lightweight and good at shock absorption.
+It’s important to know that swinging the wrong kind of hammer for prolonged periods can give you Carpal Tunnel Syndrome [2] or even a Tennis Elbow which is why your hammer needs to be lightweight and good at shock absorption.

-We’re going to learn all we can about hammers which will surely help you pick the right one for yourself.
+We’re going to learn all we can about hammers, which will surely help you pick the right one for yourself.
 More about that below.

 Tapping in nail with my framing hammer